 Working full time, having a social life, going to the gym and keeping your apartment tidy definitely sounds overwhelming.
-However, it has been proved by several studies that living in a clean and organized home can improve your health, that is why today I want to introduce you to the habit of cleaning up after yourself.
+However, it has been proven by several studies that living in a clean and organized home can improve your health, that is why today I want to introduce you to the habit of cleaning up after yourself.

-Why is important to clean up after yourself?
+Why’s it important to clean up after yourself?

 If you are living with roommates or with your partner, cleaning up after yourself is a must-follow rule in shared spaces in order to keep a good coexistence and maintain good relationships with those you are living with.

 Did you know that if things get really out of hand and messy, your landlord can tell you how clean to keep your apartment.
 Now this is only in extreme measures where things are smelling and/or dangerous, but it’s also just common courtesy especially if the landlord has a tour scheduled for prospective tenants.

 9 Easy tips to practice how to clean up after yourself